 Lesson #4: Use the market’s volatility and cycles in market volatility

 There are so many relationships that are ethereal in trading.
 They’ll work for a while and then they’ll break down and they’ll reverse.
 There are very few things that you can rely on – not just week in, week out, month in, month out, but year in and decade in, decade out.
 There are two things, though.
 One is day-to-day volatility cycles.
 The market goes from periods of being very active to very quiet, to very active to very quiet.
-I don’t think that will ever change, that will never stop.
-And so use that to your advantage.
+I don’t think that will ever change – and so use that to your advantage.

-Now, with this particular lesson, I put a cross against it.
-The other ones have got ticks against them because I agree with them.
-These I don’t.
-The next two I don’t actually agree with.
-Whether I think it’s a strong no, as in a cross here or just a big question mark, it’s probably more appropriate that I say the jury’s out, I’m not so convinced about this.
+Now, with this particular lesson I don’t actually agree with it.
+Whether it’s a strong disagreement or just a big question mark – it’s probably more appropriate that I say the jury’s out, I’m not so convinced about this.

-In Larry Williams setups and trades, he relies heavily on intermarket relationships.
+In Larry Williams’ setups and trades, he relies heavily on inter-market relationships.
 Particularly when he’s trading the equities market, looking at the bond market, and then trading the bond market and looking at the gold market.
-I am not convinced that these are long-term relationships hold up.
-He is looking at patterns in the current trend, the short-term trend in these markets against each other, rather than long-term correlations between them.
-But still, that being said, I’m not convinced that these kind of relationships will hold for the long, long term.
+I am not convinced that these long-term relationships hold up.
+He is looking at patterns in the short-term trend in these markets against each other, rather than long-term correlations between them.
+But still, I’m not convinced that these kind of relationships will hold for the long, long term.

-For me, the thing that changed was the Financial Crisis of 2008 – a lot of these relationships that looked good and worked well for years and almost decades prior, broke down entirely.
+For me, the thing that changed my opinion was the Financial Crisis of 2008 – a lot of these relationships that looked good and worked well for years and almost decades prior, broke down entirely.
 I still think with the Global Financial Crisis that we’re through the looking-glass, everything’s upside down.
-With the advent of quantitative easing, with the advent of bank bail-ins and bail-outs, and all the crazy, funny stuff that we’re doing in financial markets.
-Central Banks around the world taking positions in equities and corporate bonds and all this crazy stuff.
-The world has changed.
+With the advent of quantitative easing, bank bail-ins and bail-outs, Central Banks around the world taking positions in equities and corporate bonds – all this crazy stuff, the world has changed.

-I don’t believe that these intermarket relationships can be relied on for the long, long term.
+I don’t believe that inter-market relationships can be relied on for the long, long term.
 If you build a trading system based on short-term trends in bonds versus equities, or gold versus bonds, I’m not convinced that those are going to work in the long, long term.
 Your historical system testing results might show that they work historically.
-But looking into the future, are they going to hold up and still work?
-I’m just not convinced.
+But are they going to hold up and still work in the future?
+I’m not convinced.

 Lesson #6: Don’t be a slave to sample size and statistical significance

-In the back testing that Larry Williams does, particularly with the intermarket relationships, the sample size of the trades is scarily small.
-You know, in the teens or in the twenties.
-Although the results might look really good with high percentage profitable result, a lot of that is being driven by the ‘Bailout’ exit and having a large stop.
-They are just the result of the market volatility to generate the system results rather than real relationships between patterns and intermarket relationships.
+In the back testing that Larry Williams does, particularly with the inter-market relationships, the sample size of the trades is scarily small.
+Although the results might look really good with high percentage profitable results, a lot of that is being driven by the ‘Bailout’ exit and having a large stop.
+The trades are just the result of the market volatility to generate the system results rather than real relationships between patterns and inter-market relationships.

 The criticism that he gets is that the sample sizes are way too small and there is absolutely no statistical significance in the results that you’re getting.
 And so, you shouldn’t rely on these patterns going forward.
 So I’d be very wary of using small sample sizes to build supposedly a robust trading system that is going to work for years and decades in the future.

-There you go, six lessons about trading with Larry Williams.
+There you go, six lessons I learned trading with Larry Williams.

-What was the personal aftermath of trading with Larry Williams at the Million Dollar Challenge?
+What impact did trading with Larry Williams at the Million Dollar Challenge have on me?
 The first thing was, I built myself what I thought was the perfect system.
-But, at the time, the way I was coding with TradeStation, I was not able to incorporate the intermarket relationships successfully.
-That is a tricky thing to do with TradeStation and EasyLanguage.
-The Genesis software that Larry Williams uses is perfect for it, but with EasyLanguage in TradeStation is very difficult.
-I built myself what I thought was a perfect system, and then within about three months of running it, it blew up and I blew up my account.
+But, at the time, I was coding with TradeStation and not able to incorporate the inter-market relationships successfully.
+That is a tricky thing to do with TradeStation and EasyLanguage – the Genesis software that Larry Williams uses is perfect for it.
+So I built myself what I thought was a perfect system, and then within 3 months of trading it, I blew up my account.

 That was a personal lesson learned.
 Totally my fault, nothing to do with what I learned from Larry Williams.
-I just shortcut something, to try and make something work.
-However, it did get me switched out of a purely systematic approach to a far more discretionary approach.
-It reinvigorated my trading and research, and it spurred me on to a number of years of, from my perspective, very fruitful research.
-So the direct aftermath for me, although I ended up blowing up my account, was a very productive period.
+I just took a shortcut, to try and make something work.
+But on the positive side it did get me to switch from a purely systematic approach to a discretionary approach.
+It reinvigorated my trading and research and it spurred me on to a number of years of, from my perspective, very fruitful research.
+So the direct result for me – even though I blew up my trading account – was a very productive period.

 And so I have to say thank you to Larry Williams.
 He’s a great guy, he’s a genius, he’s incredibly generous, with his research and his work.
-Read whatever you can, watch as many of his videos as you can.
-Go back to the Bruce Lee quote, “Absorb what is useful, discard what is useless and add what is uniquely your own.”
-He is a font of knowledge for trading futures, commodities, short-term trading and swing trading, there will be ideas that you can glean from his work.
+Read whatever you can of his, watch as many of his videos as you can.
+And remember the Bruce Lee quote: “Absorb what is useful, discard what is useless and add what is uniquely your own.”
+Larry Williams is a font of knowledge for trading futures, commodities, short-term trading and swing trading – there will be ideas from his work that you can use.